rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 2. In the **Alarms** section at the bottom of the page, click the **Create Alarm** button.
 3. In the **Alarm Name** field, enter a name for the alarm.
-4. Select the contact who will receive notifications from the alarm.
+4. Select the contact to receive notifications from the alarm.

     By default this value is set to the technical contact on your account.